home-assistant/home-assistant.io/source/getting-started/concepts-terminology.markdown

 ## Scenes

 Scenes are saved states of certain entities that can be recalled using scripts or automations.
-For example, a light can be set to a particular brightness, color, etc. Scenes cannot have conditions are actions like scripts and automations.
+For example, a light can be set to a particular brightness, color, etc. Scenes cannot have conditions or actions like scripts and automations.
 More details can be found [here](/integrations/scene/).

 ## Add-ons

 Depending on your [installation type](/installation), you may have the ability to install third party add-ons.
 Add-ons are usually apps that can be run with Home Assistant but provide a quick and easy way to install, configure, and run within Home Assistant.
-Add-ons provide additional functionality where as integrations connect Home Assistant to other apps.
+Add-ons provide additional functionality whereas integrations connect Home Assistant to other apps.

 ![Add-ons](/images/getting-started/add-ons.png)